 Reinfection incidence and surveillance in the EU/EEA

-- Previous positive PCR;
+- previous positive PCR,

-- Previous positive serology (anti-spike IgG Ab).
+- previous positive serology (anti-spike IgG Ab).

-This case definition takes into account the time required to mount a neutralising antibody response and the variability of neutralising antibody dynamics following infection with SARS-CoV-2, the potential risk of early immune escape posed by emerging VOCs, as well as existing surveillance practices and reporting capabilities amongst EU/EEA countries.
+This case definition takes into account the time required to mount a neutralising antibody response and the variability of neutralising antibody dynamics following infection with SARS-CoV-2, the potential risk of early immune escape posed by emerging VOCs, as well as existing surveillance practices and reporting capabilities among EU/EEA countries.
 To collect data on suspected reinfection cases via TESSy, an update to the metadata was implemented on 12 March 2021; more information can be found in the latest reporting protocol .
 Standardised surveillance reporting protocols for suspected reinfection cases within the EU/EEA will facilitate the assessment of:

-- The total number and incidence of suspected reinfection cases;
+- the total number and incidence of suspected reinfection cases,

-- The severity of suspected reinfection cases, as compared to first episodes of infection.
+- the severity of suspected reinfection cases, as compared to first episodes of infection.